jasonwmeeks/RtfPipe/README.md

-# RtfPipe
+# jm.RtfPipe
+This is a fork of the erdomke/RtfPipe repository, which seems to be no longer maintainable.

-RtfPipe is a .NET library for parsing [Rich Text Format (RTF)](https://www.microsoft.com/en-us/download/details.aspx?id=10725) streams and converting them to HTML.
+jm.RtfPipe is a .NET library for parsing [Rich Text Format (RTF)](https://www.microsoft.com/en-us/download/details.aspx?id=10725) streams and converting them to HTML.
 While initially adapted from the work started by [Jani Giannoudis](https://www.codeproject.com/Articles/27431/Writing-Your-Own-RTF-Converter), it has been completely rewritten to support more features.
 When combined with the